Perpetual copyright: Common law copyright

 After Donaldson v Beckett, disagreement continued over whether the House of Lords affirmed the existence of common law copyright before it was superseded by the Statute of Anne.
 The Lords had traditionally been hostile to the booksellers' monopoly and were aware of how the doctrine of common law copyright, promoted by the booksellers, was used to support their case for a perpetual copyright.
 The Lords clearly voted against perpetual copyright, and eventually an understanding was established whereby authors had a pre-existing common law copyright over their work, but that with the Statute of Anne parliament had limited these natural rights in order to strike a more appropriate balance between the interests of the author and the wider social good.
 According to Patterson and Livingston there remains confusion about the nature of copyright ever since.
 Copyright has come to be viewed both as a natural law right of the author and as the statutory grant of a limited monopoly.
 One theory holds that copyright's origin occurs at the creation of a work, the other that its origin exists only through the copyright statute.
 In 1834, the US Supreme Court ruled in Wheaton v.
 Peters, a case similar to the British Donaldson v Beckett of 1774, that although the author of an unpublished work had a common law right to control the first publication of that work, the author did not have a common law right to control reproduction following the first publication of the work.

 Situation by country

 Cuba

 According to Article 46 of Law No. 14 of 28 December 1977 (Ley de Derecho de Autor, lit.
-'Law on Copyright'), as amended up to 1994, governmental works are under perpetual copyright.
+'Law on Copyright'), as amended up to 1994, governmental works were under perpetual copyright.
+The 1977 law was repealed by the Law No. 154 on the Rights of Authors and Performing Artists, of 5 December 2022, which has no perpetual copyright provisions, and Cuban government works now enter the public domain 50 years after being published.